Yn Çheshaght Ghailckagh

-Yn Çheshaght Ghailckagh, also known as the Manx Language Society and formerly known as Manx Gaelic Society, is an organization dedicated to, and was founded in 1899 in the Isle of Man to, promote the Manx language.
+Yn Çheshaght Ghailckagh, also known as the Manx Language Society and formerly known as Manx Gaelic Society, is an organization founded in 1899 in the Isle of Man to promote the Manx language.
 The group's motto is Gyn çhengey, gyn çheer (Without language, without country).

 History

 Following the decline of Manx as a community language on the Isle of Man during much of the 19th century, there was renewed interest in the language most notably among educated men; this mirrors the founding of Conradh na Gaeilge in Ireland as part of the Gaelic Revival.

 From 1897–1899 several meetings were held in Peel to discuss the Manx language.
 In the wake of these meetings, language classes began, as well as lectures given on Manx music and customs.
 The group's first president was A.W.
 Moore, later Speaker of the House of Keys.
 Several other prominent members of the Manx language revival, such as J. J. Kneen, Dr John Clague, and Edmund Goodwin, were all founding members of Yn Çheshaght Ghailckagh in 1899 in Peel.
 Yn Çheshaght Ghailckagh was not concerned only with the preservation and promotion of the Manx language, but rather with all things related to Manx culture:Though called the Manx Language Society, it should, I think, by no means confine its energies to the promotion of an interest in the language, but extend them to the study of Manx history, the collection of Manx music, ballads, carols, folklore, proverbs, place-names, including the old field names which are rapidly dying out in a word, to the preservation of everything that IS distinctively Manx, and, above all, to the cultivation of a national spirit.In 1948, after a visit to the Isle of Man by Taoiseach Éamon de Valera, the Irish Folklore Commission was tasked with recording the last remaining native speakers on fragile acetate discs.
 Members of Yn Çheshaght Ghailckagh, Walter Clarke and Bill Radcliffe, helped Kevin Danaher in the tedious and delicate work of setting up the recording equipment.

 After the visit by the Irish Folklore Commission, members of Yn Çheshaght Ghailckagh continued to record the remaining native speakers despite technical and financial restraints: "We just – we wanted to record the old people but we didn't, we had neither the money nor the means of doing it".
 Eventually they were able to make these recordings, but often at significant financial expense to themselves; John Gell for example loaned them £8 to purchase the necessary equipment.